Christinalytle/hotelReservationProject/README.md

 # hotelReservationProject
 This Hotel Reservation Project was created in Java with MySQL and JBDA.
 This was a great exercise in my Bootcamp to create a full menu app that interacts with MySQL.

-Please click the SRC file for Java code files.
+Please click the src file for Java code files.

 Here are the screenshots of the app: